TKI is a very popular opener among Tetris players, where you send a TSD from the very start with your first bag—originally devised by player TKI.

 The last example is representative of many cases where you will have to improvise on your second bag and onwards, but as shown in the first two examples, given the right pieces, there are certain follow-ups that you can follow.
 The rest of this page shows widely used follow-ups to TKI, including the ones shown in the first two examples.

 examples on this section are from kazu's plays

 Most variations are divided by where you put your J(L).
 The pictures below show the fonzie, flat top, and castle top variation, respectively.

 Below are other variations that are less commonly used depending on the player's preference.

 The first variation above is unique in a sense because it's a variation that you can use even when you have a somewhat late I. Here are some example first bags for when you would use this variation: LZSOITJ, LTZIOSJ, OSJLITZ, IOLTZJS

 The fonzie variation is usually possible when you have late J.

-People usually try to make these shapes when continuing with this variation because it gives you a chance to do a perfect clear.
+People usually try to make these shapes when continuing with this variation because it gives you a chance to make a perfect clear.
 Here are some other ways to get a perfect clear.

-If a perfect clear is not possible, players often make a STSD,
+If a perfect clear is not possible, players often make an STSD,

 or recognize that a perfect clear is not possible early and stack differently, like: